Vinagrete

 Vinagrete or molho à campanha is a typical Brazilian condiment made of chopped tomato, chopped onion, olive oil, vinegar, either parsley or sweet peppers, and salt.
 It usually accompanies salads, grilled meat, feijoada, pastel and roasted chicken.

-It's similar to pebre and pico de gallo, spicy Chilean and Mexican condiments with similar ingredients, salsa criolla and llajwa.
+It is similar to pebre and pico de gallo, spicy Chileanand and Mexican condiments with similar ingredients, salsa criolla and llajwa.

 Argentina

 In Argentina, salsa portuguesa refers to a cooked mixture of tomato, bell peppers and onions, used in Brazil as a carne moída or hot dog sauce.
 In Brazil the version consumed by itself is referred as molho à campanha, named after the most traditional area of Rio Grande do Sul, a praîrie that is land of the Brazilian gaúchos (the Brazilian version is always finely chopped and raw and generally includes also vinegar, olive oil, salt and cheiro-verde—very finely chopped parsley and welsh onions—or spice).